bioinformatics-core-shared-training/RNAseq_November_2020_remote/index.md

 ## Timetable

-**As we have taught this course remotely only once before, all times here should be regarded as aspirations**
+**We are still learning how to teach this course remotely, all times here should be regarded as aspirations**

 ### Day 1